Quarter-a-Pencil Salesman

 Some of the profits go back into the business for product and marketing.
 Some money will be kept for a salary, and some for taxes.
 For time management, a student must factor the time into their week to work on the business.

-Just a Few Ideas
+A Few Ideas

 Because I like to help, I thought of a few ideas.

-Classroom Photography: Ask the teacher if it’s okay to snap a few shots during free time.
+Classroom Photography- Ask the teacher if it’s okay to snap a few shots during free time.

 Clean Classrooms- ask a teacher if she’d pay for services once a week to clean the classroom after school (straighten, sharpen pencils, wipe down desks, dust, etc.).